[an error occurred while processing this directive]

 Interestingly, the use of the male first name was inspired by a then-defunct country station in Minneapolis, MN, "Bob 100.3" (WBOB-FM), which had a run from 1993-1997 before being bought and flipped to rock in one of the early moves in the post-1996 consolidation era of American radio.
 Kroeger liked the name, so he decided to go with it.
 All he needed then was a station to try it on.

 CHUM Broadcasting acquired CFWM-FM (Magic 99.9) from Standard Broadcasting on February 1, 2002, and Kroeger had his station.
-On March 4, 2002, North America's first Bob-FM debuted on Winnipeg's 99.9 signal (which retained the CFWM-FM call letters).
-99.9 Bob-FM streams online (as do several others) from their website.
+On March 4, 2002, North America's first Bob-FM debuted on Winnipeg's 99.9 signal, which retained the CFWM-FM call letters.

 The station was an immediate success.
 It debuted at #1 P25-54 (radio lingo for Persons, or Adults, 25-54, which is the #1 top buy for ad agencies) and has maintained that spot to this date, spanning nine consecutive ratings periods.